benkeen/grunt-search/README.md

 npm install grunt-search --save-dev
 ```

-Once the plugin's been installed, you need to add this line of JS to your gruntfile:
+Once the plugin has been installed, you need to add this line of JS to your gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-search');